De Witt Birds of Prey Center Expansion

 Visitor Experience Enhancement

-More than 100,000 people visit the Outdoor Discovery Center each year.
-The De Witt Birds of Prey Center is the most heavily visited and most popular feature onsite.
-Beyond general visitation, more than 105,000 adults and children participate in programs that have one or more of our live raptors in them.
+Tens of thousands of people visit the De Witt Birds of Prey Center or participate in programs that have one or more of our live raptors in them.

 A place for families and organized programs